Machine Learning for Synthetic Data Generation: A Review: Application

 Google's Project Bard focuses more on the creative aspects of text generation.
 It is designed to generate interactive fiction and assist in storytelling.
 Users can engage in an interactive dialogue with the model, directing the course of a narrative by providing prompts that the AI responds to, thus co-creating a story.
 This opens up fascinating possibilities for interactive entertainment and digital storytelling~\cite{tao2023boundary}.

 An innovative application of AIGC is in the field of news reporting.
-News agencies are increasingly using AI systems, such as the GPT series, to generate news content.
+News agencies increasingly use AI systems, such as the GPT series, to generate news content.
 For instance, the Associated Press uses AI to generate news articles about corporate earnings automatically.
 The AI takes structured data about company earnings and transforms it into a brief, coherent, and accurate news report.
-This automation allows the agency to cover a much larger number of companies than would otherwise be possible with human journalists alone~\cite{ventayen2023openai}.
+This automation allows the agency to cover many companies that would be possible with human journalists alone~\cite{ventayen2023openai}.

 Additionally, AIGC has found its place in the creative domain, with AI systems being used to generate book descriptions, plot outlines, and even full chapters of novels.
 For instance, a novelist could use ChatGPT to generate a synopsis for their upcoming book based on a few keywords or prompts related to the story.
 Similarly, marketing teams utilize AI to create compelling product descriptions for online marketplaces~\cite{yue2023democratizing}.
-This not only increases efficiency but also provides a level of uniformity and scalability that would be challenging to achieve with human writers alone.
-Through these examples, it is clear that AIGC is profoundly impacting the landscape of content creation and will continue to shape it in the future~\cite{tao2023boundary}.
+This increases efficiency and provides a level of uniformity and scalability that would be challenging to achieve with human writers alone.
+Looking forward, AIGC is profoundly impacting the landscape of content creation and will continue to shape it in the future~\cite{tao2023boundary}.